1npo/frigate/docs/rulebook.md

 1. Apply any perks that modify the category bonus
 2. Apply any perks that modify the category multiplier
 3. For each die in the queue from left to right:
-   1. Apply any modifiers on the die face
-   2. Add the face value to the category score box
+   1. Add the face value to the category score box
+   2. Apply any modifiers on the die face
-4. Add the bonus to the score box
+4. Add the category bonus to the score box
-5. Multiply the value in the score box by the multiplier - this is your hand score
+5. Multiply the value in the score box by the category multiplier
+   - This is your hand score
 6. Apply any perks that modify your hand score
 7. Add your hand score to your round score
+8. Apply any perks that modify your round score, if this is the last hand in the round
-8. Apply any perks that modify the category reward
+9. Apply any perks that modify the category reward
-9. Add category reward amount to your wallet
+10. Add the category reward to your wallet

 ### Playing Rounds